 La Mision Children’s Fund is a non-profit, all-volunteer organization, offering resources to address hunger, extreme poverty, and limited access to basic human necessities including educational assistance experienced by children and families of Baja California, Mexico.

 The Children’s Fund operates the largest non-denominational food bank in northern Baja, Mexico.
-In 2016 we served 55 families, and our food budget was under 600 dollars a month today 500 to 600 families with 1600 children visit our foodbank and we spend 6000 dollars monthly for food.
-Seasonally we deliver food to over 50 migrants families and 30 outlining, isolated families.
-None receive any government food assistance.
-Our cost, due to inflation, has risen by over 30% in 2022.
+In 2016 we served 55 families, and our food budget was under 600 dollars a month .
+Today 580 to 650 families with 1600 children visit our foodbank and we spend up to 8000 dollars monthly for food.
+Seasonally we deliver food to an additional 120 migrant families and up to 50 outlining, isolated families.
+None receives any government food assistance.
+Our cost, due to inflation, has risen by over 55% since 2022.

 The La Mision high school graduates 30 to 35 students a year and 70% apply to university or trade school.
 That is a phenomenal rate by any standard in Mexico.
 A large part of this success is that very few children in the La Mision area between Tijuana and Ensenada ever go to school hungry.
 Hunger is a pervasive problem in much of rural Mexico but with your continuing help we are making a change to the cycle of poverty by giving them hope and a chance at a much better future without starvation or hunger blocking their path.